 The work and the exhibition was supported by the Arts Promotion Centre Finland and AVEK—The Promotion Centre for Audiovisual Culture.

-Stone Under the Moon (2022)
+Stone under the Moon (2022)

-Performer, filming, and editing by Milla-Kariina Oja
+Filming and editing by Milla-Kariina Oja

 Sound design by Pertti Venetjoki

-3D animation by Marko Eronen
+Visual effects by Marko S. Eronen

 Colour definition by Timo Teräväinen